-- Offers students programs that prepare them for careers in business and graduate programs that foster professional career advancement by developing their: - Critical thinking, analytical and problem solving skills - Interpersonal, team work, leadership and communication skills - Awareness of ethical issues and responsibilities - Functional business knowledge - Multicultural understanding - Technology skills - Awareness of the global economy - 2.
-Provides its current and future students: - Outreach and recruiting programs - Career planning, internship, and placement assistance - Student support services and extracurricular activities - Access to off site and distance-learning programs - Attracts, develops, and retains highly qualified, diverse faculty by encouraging and rewarding: - Teaching excellence and innovative instructional development - Active participation in applied and basic research - Involvement in professional activities and university service - Supports high-quality teaching, learning, and research by maintaining: - A program of assessment - An up-to-date technology infrastructure - An attractive and well-equipped instructional environment - A program of fundraising from individuals and corporate sponsers - Promotes alumni and business involvement through: - Outreach events - Centers and institutes

-Interaction with CBE alumni and business practitioners
+- Offers undergraduate programs that prepare students for careers in business and graduate programs that foster professional career advancement by developing: - Interpersonal, team work, leadership and communication skills - Critical thinking, analytical and problem solving skills - Functional knowledge and technical skills - Intellectual curiosity that promotes lifelong learning - A global perspective and appreciating for diversity - Seeks to attract, develop, and retain a high quality, diverse student body by providing: - Outreach and recruiting programs - Career planning, internship, and placement assistance - Student support services and extra curricular activities - Accessibility through off-site and distance learning programs - Seeks to attract, develop, and retain highly qualified, diverse faculty by encouraging and rewarding: - Teaching excellence and innovative instructional development - Active participating in applied and basic research - Involvement in professional activities and university service - 4.
+Supports high quality teaching, learning, and research by maintaining: - An up-to-date technology infrastructure - An attractive and well-equipped instructional environment - A program of fundraising from individuals and corporate sponsors - 5.
+Promotes alumni and business involvement through: - Outreach events - Centers and institutes - Interaction with CBE alumni and business practitioners